aaronbloomfield/slp/docs/git-intro.md

 - `git branch`: creates (or edits) branches; see below for details
 - `git merge`: merges branches; see below for details
 - `git tag`: creates (or edits) tags; see below for details
+- `git update-index --assume-unchanged  <file>`: if there is a file that you want to modify from the version in the repo, but you do NOT want those changes to be committed, you use this command.
+It's useful if you are updating passwords in a file, but you don't want those passwords stored in the repo.

 There are many other git commands; type `man git` for a list, then type `man git-clone` for the details about the `git clone` command (likewise for the other git commands).